NANesseth/AIS2203_Project_Sphero/README.md

 ## Introduction
 This project focuses on remotely controlling the Sphero RVR in real-time utilizing UDP communication protocols.
 It leverages multithreading and OpenCV, enabling simultaneous transmission and reception of data, as well as real-time display of images within the graphical user interface.
+The server, located on the Rasperry pi, mounted on the Sphero RVR, is responsible for receiving and transmitting data to the client(this repo).
+The client sends and receives data from the server, and is responsible for displaying the GUI and sending commands to the server.
+The client is also responsible for displaying the videofeed from the server.
+The program includes three different controlling methods to control the robot.
+Keyboard, Xbox controller and autonomous driving.
 Autonomous driving is currently set to follow a red color.
 ### What works.
 - Duplex communication between Robot and client
 - Keyboard Controls
 - Xbox Controls
-- Autonomous ball tracking (can be better)
+- Autonomous driving(following a ball)
 - "live" videofeed with approx. 1 second delay
 - Simple GUI implemented with openCV
 - Collision detection